 What Rajput Jain & Associates Offers

 At Rajput Jain & Associates we have expertise in improving planning at all levels, from long-term strategic planning through S&OP, MRP planning and detailed scheduling.
-We acknowledge and understand that planning dynamics can differ per type of industry.
+We acknowledge and understand that the dynamic planning can be different to different industry.
 As example the planning processes for the process - discrete - and repetitive industry is very different.
 Even, within the process industry differences exist, e.g. food, chemicals and pharmaceuticals.

 We organize knowledge of supply-chain management and planning at all levels with wide experience in ERP, advanced planning & scheduling systems, and with in-depth experience in business process and organization.